-- This course is online, reading based, with weekly assignments to support learning with feedback from instructor.
-Assignments are class discussions via the Canvas discussion boards or short essays submitted to directly instructor. - The broad goals of the course include students learning and retaining a significant amount of information about how the US government functions as well as components of our Constitution and key founding documents; students will also learn about their role in public life of the US society, while developing critical thinking and deductive reasoning skills; and improving written communication skills.
+- In this course, students will investigate how the national government is structured and how the American constitutional republic operates.
+It covers the philosophical and historical foundations of American government, including but not limited to: the Declaration of Independence, the US Constitution and its amendments, and The Federalist Papers.
+The course examines the branches of government and the government's laws, policies, and programs.
+It also examines the ways in which citizens participate in their government and the ways their government responds to citizens. - This course is online, reading-based, with weekly assignments to support learning with feedback from the instructor.
+Assignments are class discussions via the Canvas discussion boards or short essays submitted directly to the instructor. - The broad goals of the course include students learning and retaining a significant amount of information about how the US government functions as well as components of our Constitution and key founding documents; students will also learn about their role in the public life of the US society while developing critical thinking and deductive reasoning skills; and improving written communication skills.